jamunano/BrawlhallaEZ/README.md

 PROJECT HAS BEEN DEPRICATED.
 NEW PROJECT IN DEVELOPMENT.
 PLEASE GO [HERE](https://discord.gg/2HDmuqqq9p) FOR MORE INFO.

+or, you can go to a python version with some more features [HERE](https://github.com/Sovamorco/BHBot)!

 # BrawlhallaEZ
 a brawlhalla exp and coin farming bot/script thing whatever